useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 When opening the details of a package,

-The Button `Reset Deployments` will reset the status for all deployments for this Package.
+The button `Reset Deployments` will reset the status for all deployments for this Package.

-The Button `Update Content` allows you to upload a p, that will replace the current one.
+The button `Update Content` allows you to upload a p, that will replace the current one.

 ![Package Details](images/OPD/OPD_package_details.png)